jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 ## Syntax Errors

-A decoder encountering a CBOR data item that is not well-formed generally can choose to completely fail the decoding (issue an error and/or stop processing altogether), substitute the problematic data and data items using a decoder-specific convention that clearly indicates there has been a problem, or take some other action.
+A decoder encountering a CBOR data item that is ill-formed generally can choose to completely fail the decoding (issue an error and stop processing).
+Sometimes (e.g. a map key followed immediately by the "break" stop code) it is possible to replace or skip the ill-formed data and continue parsing.
+In other cases (e.g. an array with additional information 28), it can be impossible to know how much data to skip.

+CBOR-based protocols that choose to return partial data or to continue after finding ill-formed data MUST describe exactly which kinds of ill-formed data they can recover from, how they recover, and how they determine where to restart parsing.

 ### Incomplete CBOR Data Items

 The representation of a CBOR data item has a specific length, determined by its initial bytes and by the structure of any data items enclosed in the data items.
-If less data is available, this can be treated as a syntax error.
-A decoder may also implement incremental parsing, that is, decode the data item as far as it is available and present the data found so far (such as in an event-based interface), with the option of continuing the decoding once further data is available.

-Examples of incomplete data items include:

-* A decoder expects a certain number of array or map entries but instead encounters the end of the data.

-* A decoder processes what it expects to be the last pair in a map and comes to the end of the data.

-* A decoder has just seen a tag and then encounters the end of the data.

-* A decoder has seen the beginning of an indefinite-length item but encounters the end of the data before it sees the "break" stop code.

-### Malformed Indefinite-Length Items

-Examples of malformed indefinite-length data items include:

-* Within an indefinite-length byte string or text, a decoder finds an item that is not of the appropriate major type before it finds the "break" stop code.

-* Within an indefinite-length map, a decoder encounters the "break" stop code immediately after reading a key (the value is missing).

-Another error is finding a "break" stop code at a point in the data where there is no immediately enclosing (unclosed) indefinite-length item.

-### Unknown Additional Information Values

-At the time of writing, some additional information values are unassigned and reserved for future versions of this document (see
-{{curating}}).
-Since the overall syntax for these additional information values is not yet defined, a decoder that sees an additional information value that it does not understand cannot continue parsing.
+If less data is available, a non-streaming decoder ({{cbor-in-streaming-applications}}) SHOULD return no data at all.

 ## Other Decoding Errors {#semantic-errors}

-A CBOR data item may be syntactically well-formed but present a problem with interpreting the data encoded in it in the CBOR data model.
-Generally speaking, a decoder that finds a data item with such a problem might issue a warning, might stop processing altogether, might handle the error and make the problematic value available to the application as such, or take some other type of action.
+A well-formed but invalid CBOR data item presents a problem with interpreting the data encoded in it in the CBOR data model.
+A CBOR-based protocol could be specified in several layers, in which the lower layers don't process the semantics of some of the CBOR data they forward.
+These layers can't notice the invalidity in data they don't process and MUST forward that data as-is.
+The first layer that does process the semantics of an invalid CBOR item MUST take one of two
+choices:

+1. Replace the problematic item with an error marker and continue with the next item, or
+1. Issue an error and stop processing altogether.

+A CBOR-based protocol MUST specify which of these options its decoders take, for each kind of invalid item they might encounter.

 Such problems might include: